 Agent Supernumerary of the Protectors of the Plot Continuum is quite specific about the fact that when he says it's "unspeakable," that means he does not want Agent Suicide to keep talking about that little incident with a reality-warping typo and some very surprised goblins.

 South Park: In the "Fantastic Easter Special" episode, Jewish Kyle and Jesus Christ are locked in a cell.
 Jesus can escape to stop the episode's villain, but only if Kyle kills him so he can resurrect outside the building.
-Kyle tells Jesus before reluctantly doing the deed "Eric Cartman can never find out about this."
+Being notably Jewish, Kyle is less than enthusiastic about the idea, but eventually agrees on the condition that, "Eric Cartman can never find out about this."

 Marge also said it in regard to a relative who snapped and went on a shooting spree: